 Ginny, as she was known by family and friends, served as a registered nurse before becoming a wife and mother.
 She was characterized by her consistent and loving walk with Jesus, as well as her gentle and sweet presence around everyone who knew her.
 She lovingly served others without the need for attention or credit—though when she engaged in her frequent table games she was known as a fierce competitor, and she had an uncanny penchant for winning at Bingo during her time at Woodland Terrace!
 She was also a member of The Chapel in St. Joseph, Michigan.

 Arrangements are being handled by Pike Funeral & Cremation Services, The Boyd Chapel, 9191 Red Arrow Highway, Bridgman, MI 49106

-To send flowers to Virginia "Ginny" Lee Mittelberg's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Virginia "Ginny" Lee Mittelberg, please visit our floral store.